Recently, while on a date, hubs shared with me his views on a hero’s thank you. If this expression makes no sense, trust me, it will in time.

 Recently, we had such a date over breakfast and it is during that time that my Love spoke to me about his heart and the subject at hand I have called a hero’s thank you.

 A Hero’s Thank You

 Hubby is a career firefighter with twenty years of experience.
-During his lengthy career, he has seen just about everything and anything in the course of performing his duties,
+During his lengthy jaunt with the Fire Department, he has seen just about everything and anything in the course of performing his duties,

 I know some of his stories but, many others, I do not.

-I so admire — and am grateful — for those who can perform the types of duties I cannot.
+I so admire—and am grateful—for those of us who can perform the types of duties I cannot.
 For instance, I could never have been a nurse.

 Community Thank you

 My hubby does not like the limelight.
 At.
 All.

 He becomes very bashful when he is treated like a hero for what he feels is simply doing his job.
 I, on the other hand, beam with pride.
 I admire his gifts and work ethics because I could never perform his job.